th2-net/th2-codec-generic/codec-fix/README.md

 # FIX codec

-This codec can be used for decoding and encoding message in FIX protocol
+This codec can be used for decoding and encoding messages in FIX protocol

 ## Configuration

 ### Codec factory

-To use the following codec you need to specify the following codec factory:
+To use the FIX codec you will need to specify the following codec factory:
 **com.exactpro.sf.externalapi.codec.impl.ExternalFixCodecFactory**

 ### Implementation parameters
 Configuration example.
-All parameters have their reasonable default values.
+All parameters have their logical default values.
 ```yaml
 decodeByDictionary: true
 depersonalizationIncomingMessages: false